redpesk-common/canbus-binding/docs/4-Usage.md

 [ 1872.809356] usbcore: registered new interface driver usb_8dev
 ```

-Here device is named `can0`.
+Here the device is named `can0`.

-This instruction assuming a speed of 500000kbps for your CAN bus, you can try
+For this instruction, we are assuming a speed of 500000kbps for your CAN bus,
-others supported bitrate like 125000, 250000 if 500000 doesn’t work:
+you can try others supported bitrate like 125000,
+250000 if 500000 doesn’t work:

 ```bash
 $ ip link set can0 type can bitrate 500000